TaiseiTagami/IEEE_Miku_Showcase/README.md

 ### 2. Begin developing facetracking prediction

 Some kind of prediction system that would estimate where the face would go would be great.
 For whoever is developing this, you can assume that the facetracking performs flawlessly and gives you accurate and consistent positions.
+There may be a library out there to do it for you but I think this would be a good thing to develop.

+This would be mostly math, research, and only take basic programming.
+The math would be a pain though.

 ---